Readit News logoReadit News

 goatforce5 commented on Why don't we know how antidepressants work yet? chemistryworld.com/featur... · Posted by u/XzetaU8

-amanaplanacanal · a year ago
+amanaplanacanal · 2 years ago

 I think if we know the underlying cause, we don’t call it depression, we call it sadness.